Rental home is being sold

 There are extra legal protections for those experiencing, or at risk of, family or personal violence.
 See the information on our page on your privacy while renting.

-You can apply to VCAT for compensation if:
+You can apply to Rental Dispute Resolution Victoria (RDRV) for compensation if:

 For more information, including how to apply for compensation, see our pages on your privacy while renting and claiming compensation.

-There are actions you can take, when the caravan owner or agent does not follow the rules about privacy and entry or access to your caravan.
-These include sending them a ‘notice of breach of duty’ (asking them to fix the problem and compensate you) or applying to VCAT for a restraining order, compensation order or other type of order.
+There are actions you can take when the caravan owner or their agent does not follow the rules about privacy and entry or access to your caravan.
+These include sending them a ‘notice of breach of duty’ (asking them to fix the problem and compensate you), applying to VCAT for a restraining order or other type of order, and applying to Rental Dispute Resolution Victoria (RDRV) for compensation.

 What action to take depends on what rules have been broken and your circumstances.

-You must receive notice if the owner wants you to move out
+You must receive notice if the caravan owner wants you to move out

 If the caravan owner has already signed a contract of sale with a buyer and wants you to move out, they must give you a notice to vacate within 14 days of signing the contract of sale, or when all the contract conditions have been met.
 This means the caravan owner cannot think about it for a few months after signing a contract, then use the sale as the reason for sending the notice to vacate.

-Note: If you have a fixed-term lease, you have the right to stay until the end of your fixed term.
+If you have a fixed-term residency agreement, you have the right to stay until the end of your fixed term.
 The date in the notice to vacate cannot be before the end of your fixed term, unless you have agreed to leave earlier.

 If you receive a notice to vacate, it must include evidence showing that the caravan owner intends to sell the caravan or has sold it.
-This evidence must be either a signed contract of sale or a clear and legally valid sales authority.
-A sales authority is a document that appoints a real estate agency to sell a property.
+This evidence must be either a signed contract of sale or a clear and legally valid sales authority (a document that appoints a real estate agency to sell a property).

 You must give notice if you want to move out

-If you want to move out, because your rented caravan is being or has been sold, there are rules you must follow, including giving the owner a notice of intention to vacate with the correct amount of advanced warning.
-You can do this if you have been given a notice of intention to sell but were not told of the owner’s plans to sell before you signed the residency agreement, or if you receive a notice to vacate and want to move out earlier than the date given.
+If you want to move out because your rented caravan is being or has been sold, there are rules you must follow, including giving the owner a ‘notice of intention to vacate’ with the correct amount of advanced warning.
+You can do this if you were not told of the owner’s plans to sell before you signed the residency agreement, or if you receive a notice to vacate and want to move out earlier than the date given.

-If the caravan owner gives you a notice of intention to sell and did not tell you about their plans to sell the property before you signed your residency agreement, you can tell them that you want to move out.
+If the caravan owner did not tell you about their plans to sell the caravan before you signed your residency agreement, you can tell them that you want to move out.
 You can do this even if you have a fixed-term residency agreement.

 Note: You cannot be asked to pay any costs (compensation) to the caravan owner if you end your agreement this way.

-If the caravan owner gives you a notice to vacate because the property has been, or is being sold, and you want to move out before the vacate date that is in the notice to vacate, you can do this.
+If the caravan owner gives you a notice to vacate because the property has been or is being sold, and you want to move out before the vacate date in the notice to vacate, you can do this.

-You will have to pay rent while you are still in the caravan, up until your move-out date.
+- Pay rent while you are still in the caravan, up until your move-out date, even if you move out before that date

-Note: You cannot be asked to pay costs for leaving early, because the caravan is being sold and not re-let.
-If the caravan owner does ask you to pay costs, we recommend you do not pay anything.
-The caravan owner would have to make a claim to VCAT, which decides whether any costs should be paid.
+You cannot be asked to pay costs for leaving early because the caravan owner is selling the caravan and not re-letting it (renting it out to someone else).
+If the caravan owner asks you to pay costs, we recommend you do not pay anything.
+The caravan owner would have to apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

 For information on giving a notice of intention to vacate, see our page on ending or breaking your lease.